cladteam/CCDA_OMOP_by_Python/README.md

   - long list in requirements.txt, but it's basically pyspark.
 This is what depends on Java.
 - Try and run basic_example.py

-## Additional Tools
-- code_snooper.py looks for XML elements tagged with "code" and tells the paths and  values of their code and codeSystem attributes when it can.
-- id_snooper.ph looks for XML elements tagged with "id" and tells the paths and values of their root and extension attributes.
-To run them from the project's main directory enter the following at a command prompt:

-> python -m tools.code_snooper

-or

-> python -m tools.id_snooper

-The default to a particular file in the resources directory, and can be run with a filename argument as well.

-> python -m tools.id_snooper -f resources/CCDA_CCD_b1_Ambulatory_v2.xml

-## Directory Layout
-- htmlcov is output from an html tool.
-This may not be part of the repo, but gets created.
-- output is where created output files live.
-For now they are serialized dictionaries, but may evolve to CSV.
-- resources is where the sample XML files live
-- ref_data, short for reference data, is a place to keep the concept table and the spark data
-    - link the CONCEPT file from the private repo here: (from the base directory  CCDA_OMOP_by_Python run: ln -s ../CCDA_OMP_Private/CONCEPT.csv ref_data.
-This should create a symbolic link from within the main repo's ref_data directory to the CONCEPT.csv file in the private repo.
-You might copy it, but linking saves the 1GB of disk space from having 2.
-Or copy and delete the original.
-- tests is a driectory for vetted output we compare to when testing.
-If new code doesn't produce the same output it either added something good, and the comparision files need to be updated, or something is broken or both.
-- table_objects is where I've started to experiment with table objects in Python for the OMOP tables.
-  - just using dictionaries is an option.
-- util is for a package containing commonly used code developed for this project.
-Will likely evolve.
-Suggestsion welcome.
-- venv is the name of the local python environment
-- Try and run main.py that is much more elaborate
-- Have a look at the Github actions that drive tests.

 ## High level Design

 ## Tests and Workflows